Nadir Sarıbacak: Career

 Sarıbacak began his acting career in theatre before transitioning to film and television in the early 2000s.

 He gained national attention with his leading role in Wrong Rosary (Uzak İhtimal, 2009), which won the Tiger Award at the International Film Festival Rotterdam.
 His performance was widely praised for its understated emotional depth.
-He later appeared in Toll Booth (2010) and in Nuri Bilge Ceylan's Palme d'Or–winning Winter Sleep (2014).
+He later appeared in Toll Booth (2010) and in Nuri Bilge Ceylan’s Palme d’Or–winning Winter Sleep (2014).

-In 2015, for his work in Tolga Karaçelik's Ivy (Sarmaşık), he won the award for Best Actor at the 49th Antalya Golden Orange Film Festival.
-In his acceptance speech, Sarıbacak expressed "solidarity with all [the] brothers and sisters in the making of the film," irrespective of nationality, in what was perceived by the television broadcasting channel as an indirect criticism of government policies, so his speech was censored.
+In 2015, he won the award for Best Actor at the 49th Antalya Golden Orange Film Festival for his work in Tolga Karaçelik’s Ivy (Sarmaşık).
+In his acceptance speech, Sarıbacak expressed solidarity with all those involved in the making of the film, irrespective of nationality.
+This was perceived by the television broadcasting channel as an indirect criticism of government policies, and his speech was censored.

-The incident was also noted internationally: Time Magazine reported that his speech was cut off by the pro-government broadcaster after he stated, "I am concerned about my country."
+The incident was also noted internationally.
+Time reported that his speech was cut off by the pro-government broadcaster after he stated, “I am concerned about my country.”

 He later starred in Leylak (2021), which premiered at the Tribeca Film Festival and received a Special Jury Mention for Best Narrative Short.

 In 2025, Sarıbacak made his directorial debut with Gazelle, co-directed with Samy Pioneer.
-The film, inspired by Sarıbacak's own experiences of migration and exile, premiered in the Vanguard section of the Vancouver International Film Festival and later screened at the Chicago International Film Festival.
+The film premiered in the Vanguard section of the Vancouver International Film Festival and later screened at the Chicago International Film Festival.
+The film also had its East Coast premiere at the Dances With Films New York festival.

 Themes and ideas

-In one interview, regarding the topic of censorship in contemporary Turkey, Sarıbacak remarked: "We live in a state in which we fear words."
+In an interview discussing censorship in contemporary Turkey, Sarıbacak remarked, “We live in a state in which we fear words.”

-Speaking about his craft, he has described acting as "carefully removing each layer of a character," and admitted that success sometimes frightens him because "as I succeed, I feel I lose the chance to make mistakes … sometimes this scares me very much."
+Speaking about his craft, he has described acting as “carefully removing each layer of a character,” and admitted that success sometimes frightens him because “as I succeed, I feel I lose the chance to make mistakes … sometimes this scares me very much.”

 Directors have praised his minimalism and authenticity.
-On Leylak, collaborators noted that "less is more; his body language and actions are stronger than words.
-His performances radiate such realism you hold your breath."
+On Leylak, collaborators noted that “less is more; his body language and actions are stronger than words.
+His performances radiate such realism you hold your breath.”

-As a filmmaker, he has framed Gazelle as a "psychological drama of separation, resilience, and the fragile terrain of the human mind," drawing directly from lived experiences of exile and displacement.
-The Vancouver International Film Festival described the film as "a raw and timely record of the profound distress of displacement."
+As a filmmaker, he has framed Gazelle as a psychological drama of separation, resilience, and the fragile terrain of the human mind, drawing directly from lived experiences of exile and displacement.
+The Vancouver International Film Festival described the film as “a raw and timely record of the profound distress of displacement.”

-In his YouTube Shorts video "Fame reveals weaknesses.
-Nadir Sarıbacak spoke for the first time in 10 years," Sarıbacak reflects on how visibility can expose insecurities and the burden of expectation in the public eye — underlining his focus on internal tension and vulnerability.

-In another short titled "What is Exile?
-Nadir Sarıbacak on OT TV," he articulates his own relationship to exile, connecting personal displacement to the broader human condition.